Connecting to PostgreSQL with Kerberos authentication

 -

-If the PostgreSQL DB instance is using a publicly accessible VPC, put a private IP address for your DB instance endpoint in your
+If the PostgreSQL DB instance is using a publicly accessible VPC, put IP address for your DB instance endpoint in your

 /etc/hosts